icai-imat-deep-learning/deep-learning/projects/p1/README.md

 ### Linear class (QA test, 1 point)

 This class is contained in the src.models and must be completed using only matrix operations.
-The conventiions used must be the PyTorch ones.
+The conventions used must be the PyTorch ones.

 ### MyModel class (QA test, 1 point)